Multiple Myeloma: Stages

 What are the stages of multiple myeloma?

-The R-ISS divides multiple myeloma into three stages.
-These are based mainly on the results of certain lab tests.
+The R-ISS divides multiple myeloma into 3 stages.

 Stage I includes myelomas with all of the following:

-The myeloma cells do not have any high-risk chromosome abnormalities.
+The myeloma cells do not have any high-risk chromosome changes or abnormalities.

 Stage II includes all myelomas that do not fall into stage I or stage III.

-Stage III includes myelomas with a serum B2M of at least 5.5 mg/dL, plus at least one of the following:
+Stage III includes myelomas with a B2M of 5.5 mg/dL or higher, plus at least one of the following:

 Along with the stage of a myeloma, other factors can also affect a person's outlook (prognosis).
 For instance, people who are younger tend to do better than those who are older.
 People who have better kidney function also tend to do better than those whose kidneys are more affected by the myeloma.